annu025/ProcessMining/README.md

 2. Disco

 # Observations
 1. Process models are constructed from event logs obtained from a system - for example online peer review system
 2. Models are built using discovery mining that includes alpha, heuristic, fuzzy and social network techniques / algorithms
 3. Deviations are monitored by comparing the models with observed events using conformance check technique
 4. Conformance mining includes LTL checker, performance analysis with petri nets etc
 5. Third step is to detect bottlenecks and deviations
 6. ProM and disco are two open source frameworks that can be used
 7. These frameworks accept data in XES and MXML formats

+# Installation notes
+Mac installer is of .dmg type which installs ProM and Package Manager.
+Package Manager is only used to update an existing package or install a new package.
+From an ultility perspective, we only need ProM 6.x version.